Top PhD Programs in Georgia - Online & Campus

 University of North Georgia

-The University of North Georgia (UNG) offers five doctoral programs, many available fully or partially online:
+The University of North Georgia (UNG) offers several doctoral programs, many with online or hybrid options.

-- Doctor of Physical Therapy (DPT): Offered in both traditional and post-professional formats for licensed physical therapists.
-Coursework is primarily on-campus with some online components.
+- Doctor of Physical Therapy (DPT): Traditional and post-professional tracks, primarily on-campus with some online components

-- Doctor of Education (EdD) and PhD in Criminal Justice (Intelligence Concentration): Both are fully online and allow for flexible, self-paced study.
+- EdD and PhD in Criminal Justice (Intelligence Concentration): Fully online with self-paced elements

-Why it stands out: UNG combines affordability, academic rigor, and a career-focused curriculum, making it a strong choice for working professionals in healthcare, education, and criminal justice.
+Why it stands out: UNG offers affordable, flexible programs with a strong focus on career advancement in healthcare, education, and criminal justice.

 Georgia State University

-Georgia State University (GSU) is one of Georgia’s largest and most diverse public institutions, offering nearly 70 doctoral programs across a wide range of disciplines.
+Georgia State University (GSU) is a large, diverse public institution offering nearly 70 doctoral programs across multiple disciplines.

-- Programs Offered: From applied linguistics and computer science to business administration and public health.
+Programs offered range from applied linguistics and computer science to business administration and public health.

-- Format: Five doctoral programs are available fully online or hybrid, while most others are in person at the Atlanta or Buckhead Center campuses.
+Format: A few programs are online or hybrid, while most are in person at the Atlanta or Buckhead campuses.

-Why it stands out: GSU delivers high research impact and broad doctoral diversity, offering students exceptional access to faculty mentorship, funding, and professional networks.
+Why it stands out: GSU combines strong research output, diverse programs, and access to faculty and professional networks.

 Kennesaw State University

-Kennesaw State University (KSU) provides 11 doctoral programs, several of which are available fully online.
+Kennesaw State University (KSU) offers 11 doctoral programs, with several available fully online.

 - EdD in Teacher Leadership